WeAreAcademy/mark-react-exer--js-write-map/README-C.md

 [< Back](./README.md)

-## Exercise C. Write a function: filter
+# Exercise C: Write a function: filter

+## Setup:

 Edit package.json so that the start script runs node on `src/partC.js`.

 Open `src/partC.js`

+## Write it!

 Write a function to the following specification:

 ### Parameters:

 - an array to examine
-- a function, `testIt`, to test an element of the array
+- a function, `testIt`, to test an element of the array.
+You can assume the function will always return a boolean value.
   - (This sort of function is commonly known as a "predicate" function or less-formally, a test function.)

 ### Return value: